-The main source of errors of each model clearly appears by analyzing the normalized scattering moments in Figure 8.
-Fractional Brownian motions have first order coefficients which can mimic the decay of the first order scattering coefficients but their second order coefficients decay with a slope of -1/2 as opposed to -0.2.
-Levy stable processes have first and second order scattering coefficients which decay with a slope of $\alpha^{-1} - 1$.
-To match the slopes in Figure 8(c,d), respectively equal to -0.25 and -0.2, we would need that $\alpha \approx 1.2$.
-However, the resulting second order coefficients in Figure 4 have a much larger amplitude than in Figure 8(d).
-Table 1 estimation
+ues, with integral scales of same size, Table 1 gave much higher p-values for valid multifractal random measure models of same intermittency.
+The main source of errors of each model clearly appears by analyzing the normalized scattering moments in Figure 7.
+Fractional Brownian motions have first order coefficients which can mimic the decay of the first order scattering coefficients but not the one of their second order coefficients (-1/2 as opposed to -0.2).
+Lévy stable processes have first and second order scattering coefficients which decay with a slope of $\alpha^{-1} - 1$.
+To match the slopes in Figure 7(c,d), respectively equal to -0.25 and -0.2, we would need that $\alpha \approx 1.2$ which is far from the value $\alpha = 1.98$ obtained in Table 3.

-$\alpha = 1.98$ is close to 2 and thus has a much lower intermittency, but it does not match the decay of first and second order coefficients.
 Multifractal random measure model misfit comes from their first order coefficients which remain constant whereas turbulence data coefficients decay with a slope close to -0.2.